timboyuen/masterPortfolio/README.md

 `npm run build` for a production build into the ./build folder `npm run deploy` builds a production build and then pushes it to the gh-pages branch

 I updated the `npm run deploy` script found in package.json under scripts tag to automatically add in the CNAME file, which contains the domain name, into the build folder so that when I do a deploy, `timboyuen.com` will be saved to github pages custom domain instead of it being reset all the time.
+Specifically it looks like this, `"add-domain": "echo \"timboyuen.com\" > build/CNAME"` and then the calling script, when we do `npm run deploy` it will call this line `"deploy": "npm run add-domain && gh-pages -b gh-pages -d build"`.

+Now testing the production build in the local folder `./build`.
+We can use the command `http-server --push-state` inside the build folder.
+This command requires an install first by calling the following line, `sudo npm i spa-http-server -g`, which is -g a global install of npm package, -i is install.

 To convert SVG to JS files, use this helpful site `https://svg2jsx.com/`